OpenBCI/Documentation/docs/09Deprecated/10-VirtualBox.md

 3. Click the icon for "Add new shared folder", and select the file path to a folder you'd like to share.
 4. Start your virtual machine.
 5. Open a file explorer window and navigate to the "Network" location.
-6. You may need to select "Turn on netowrk and file sharing" as an administrator.
+6. You may need to select "Turn on network and file sharing" as an administrator.
 Then, a computer called "VBOXSVR" will appear.
 7. Double click on that computer and you should see your shared folder.

 You're all set!
 For more information, look at the [VirtualBox documentation.](https://www.virtualbox.org/wiki/Documentation)